Speak up for communities of lasting value.

-These volunteers are members who have committed to representing their state, take responsibility for increasing participation in the network, organizing district captains, and ensuring that district chairs plan events.
+These volunteers are members who have committed to representing their state.
+They take responsibility for increasing participation in the network, organizing congressional district captains and ensuring that district chairs plan events.
 These chairs are the top ranking volunteer in your state.

 If you are interested in volunteering for these roles please speak with your chapter leadership or e-mail email@example.com.